-ZENworks Window: From the Start menu, click Programs > Novell ZENworks > ZENworks Application.

-ZENworks Explorer: Open Windows Explorer and find the ZENworks Agent entry.
-Depending on how your ZENworks administrator configured the bundle, the bundle icon might also be displayed on the desktop, Start menu, Quick Launch toolbar, Start Menu Tiles, Task Bar, or notification area.

-2 Right-click the bundle icon, then click Postpone.
+- 1 Access the bundle in one of the following locations: - ZENworks Window: From the Start menu, click Programs > Novell ZENworks > ZENworks Application Window. - ZENworks Explorer: Open Windows Explorer and find the Z ZENworks Adaptive Agent entry.
+Depending on how your ZENworks administrator configured the bundle, the bundle icon might also be displayed on the desktop, Start menu, Quick Launch toolbar, or notification area. - 2 Right-click the bundle icon, then click Postpone.

-5.7 Repairing a Bundle
+4.7 Verifying a Bundle

-If an installed application is not functioning correctly or you think it might be outdated, you can repair that the application's bundle information is still correct.
-If it is not, the ZENworks Agent reinstalls the bundle to your workstation.
+If an installed application is not functioning correctly or you think it might be outdated, you can verify that the application's bundle information is still correct.
+If it is not, the ZENworks Adaptive Agent reinstalls the bundle to your workstation.

-To repair a bundle:
+To verify a bundle:

-ZENworks Window: From the Start menu, click Programs > Novell ZENworks > ZENworks Application.
+- 1 Access the bundle in one of the following locations: - ZENworks Window: From the Start menu, click Programs > Novell ZENworks > ZENworks Application Window.

-ZENworks Explorer: Open Windows Explorer and find the ZENworks Agent entry.
-Depending on how your ZENworks administrator configured the bundle, the bundle icon might also be displayed on the desktop, Start menu, Quick Launch toolbar, Start Menu Tiles, Task Bar, or notification area.
+ZENworks Explorer: Open Windows Explorer and find the ZENworks Adaptive Agent entry.
+Depending on how your ZENworks administrator configured the bundle, the bundle icon might also be displayed on the desktop, Start menu, Quick Launch toolbar, or notification area.

-2 Right-click the bundle icon, then click Repair.
+2 Right-click the bundle icon, then click Verify.

-5.8 Viewing a Bundle's Properties
+4.8 Viewing a Bundle's Properties